 Our commercial success depends upon our ability and the ability of our collaborators and licensors to develop, manufacture, market, and sell any product candidates that we may develop and use our proprietary technologies without infringing, misappropriating, or otherwise violating the intellectual property and proprietary rights of third parties.
 As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that our Gene Traffic Control platform and related technology and product candidates may give rise to claims of infringement of the patent rights of others.
 Moreover, it is not always clear to industry participants, including us, which patents cover various types of therapies, products or their methods of use or manufacture.
 There may be third-party patents of which we are currently unaware with claims to technologies, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
 Because patent applications can take many years to issue, there may be currently pending patent applications that may later result in issued patents that our product candidates may infringe.
 In addition, third parties may obtain patents in the future and claim that use of our technologies infringes upon these patents.
 We may be unable to obtain a license to such patents held by third-parties on commercially reasonable terms or at all.
-In the event that we are unable to obtain licenses to such patents, our ability to develop and commercialize one or more product candidates may become severely limited.
-Even if we were able to obtain such a license, it could be granted on non-exclusive terms, thereby providing our competitors and other third parties access to the same technologies licensed to us.
+In the event that we are unable to obtain licenses to such patents, it could be granted on non-exclusive terms, thereby providing our competitors and other third parties access to the same technologies licensed to us.